Derv-OFlynn/Fallout3rdYear/1_ClientServingProgramming/CA1 Notes.md

 }
 ```

-The while loop is necessary as the data may not arrive across the connection in a single transfer:
+<mark style="background: #FF5582A6;">The while loop is necessary as the data may not arrive across the connection in a single transfer:</mark>
 - Recall that data arriving from the remote socket is stored in the RECV-Q buffer within the local TCP entity,
 - Repeated calls to ``recv()`` are needed to transfer this data from TCP (the Transport layer) into the application (the Application layer).